Skip to content

 More marketing freedom

 Marketing is also a challenge.
-Major social platforms like YouTube, Facebook and Instagram have strict rules around advertising and promoting cannabis products.
+Major social platforms like YouTube, Facebook, and Instagram have strict rules around advertising and promoting cannabis products.

 “I was using my Instagram page to promote my business, and I’m trying to do it carefully, but then I get a note from Instagram that my account has been shut down, and I lost hundreds of followers that day,” Miller said.
 “These are headaches that we deal with that hopefully rescheduling can hopefully alleviate.”

 Federal rules also disallow any marketing of these products across state lines, which precludes the ability to promote a cannabis business nationally or even regionally.
-There are also other restrictions on marketing these products to minors, as well as making sure the products are properly labelled.
+There are also other restrictions on marketing these products to minors, as well as making sure the products are properly labeled.

 New regulatory requirements

-Despite the benefits of rescheduling for cannabis business owners, Minniti says, many may not be ready for the regulatory requirements that go hand-in-hand with a selling a Schedule III drug.
+Despite the benefits of rescheduling for cannabis business owners, Minniti says, many may not be ready for the regulatory requirements that go hand-in-hand with selling a Schedule III drug.

 “Because I own a pharmacy I know that the price of compliance can be extraordinarily high,” he said.
 “Right now, I’m bound by more regulations selling a 30-count bottle of Sudafed than I am selling cannabis.
 That would significantly change if cannabis is rescheduled.”